|

 applicants' intention to return to his/her country of origin or to proof

-sufficient means of subsistence proportionate to the length and the purpose
+sufficient means of subsistence proportionate to the length and the purpose of

-the consular officer.
+officer.

 (a) for members of official delegations who, following an

-official invitation addressed to the Republic of Moldova, are to participate
+official invitation addressed to the Republic of Moldova, are to participate in

-in meetings, consultations, negotiations or exchange programs, as well as in
+meetings, consultations, negotiations or exchange programs, as well as in

 events held in the territory of the Member States by intergovernmental